Changes for the Safety of our Patients and Staff

-- Beginning June 1, will be allowing limited visitors in the hospital, surgery center, emergency department and outpatients clinics during regular visitor hours.
+- We allow limited visitors in the hospital, surgery center, emergency department and outpatients clinics during regular visitor hours.
 Visitor restrictions are still in place for patients diagnosed with COVID-19.
 There will continue to be no visitors at Park Place Estates Assisted Living to protect this very vulnerable population.
 Adequate supply of protective equipment, including masks, is now available so that Floyd Valley Healthcare can begin allowing more visitors.
 One visitor will be allowed with a clinic or outpatient appointment.
 One visitor per patient per day will be allowed for the inpatient floor, with the visitor in OB being a birthing partner.
 In end-of-life care, the spouse and/or children will be allowed to visit.

 - Elective surgeries are being scheduled again.
 Please contact your surgeon directly for scheduling.
 Everyone entering facility must wear a face mask.

 - We are taking donations of N95 masks, face masks, face shields, gowns, gloves and new or used goggles.
 Please drop these items off at the East Entrance.

 Pattern and instructions can be found HERE.

 - Optimal fabric is single ply cotton-blend t-shirt material (newer shirts; not worn or tattered)